 Below are some common English information technology (IT) terms (in bold), and their Spanish translations (in italics).
 Attach:Adjuntar, anexar Back (web browser button):Regresar Band width; Bandwidth:Ancho de banda Broadband:Banda ancha Browser:navegador, visualizador (Spain), explorador, visor Click:Hacer clic, pulsar, pinchar Email:Correo electrónico, which may be abbreviated as c.e. (widely used in the U.S. and Latin American countries) Delete:Borrar, eliminar Download:Descargar, bajar Encrypt:Cifrar, codificar – NEVER “encriptar” Forward:Reenviar Link:Enlace (suntantivo), enlazar (verbo)

 Below are some frequently mistranslated English terms (in bold), and their Spanish translations (in italics).
-Abbreviations Key v: verb n: noun adj.: adjective exp.: expression Access [v]: Broadvision (Portal) Acceder a- NEVER accesar Act n: Ley o Proyecto de Ley; NEVER acta American [adj.]: Estadounidense, less desirable, norteamericano; NEVER americano Authoritative [adj.]: Confiable – According to the Real Academia Española Autoritativo is hardly used.
-Application [n]: Solicitud Apply [v] for a job, or a license, etc.
+Abbreviations Key v: verb n: noun adj.: adjective exp.: expression Access [v]: Broadvision (Portal) Acceder a- Avoid: accesar Act [n] (when referring to a law; No Child Left Behind Act of 2002): Ley o Proyecto de Ley; Avoid: acta American [adj.]: Estadounidense - less desirable: norteamericano; Avoid: americano Authoritative [adj.]: Confiable – According to the Real Academia Española, autoritativo is hardly used.